 It is worth noting that the multi-cell downlink system with ICI in general can be modelled as a Gaussian interference channel (IC).
-However, complete characterization of the capacity region of the Gaussian IC, even for the two-user case, is still an open problem \cite{Etkin}.
-An important development recently is the so-called ``interference alignment (IA)'' transmission scheme (see, e.g., \cite{Jafar01}-\cite{Park01} and the references therein).
-With the aid of IA, the maximum achievable degrees of freedom (DoF), which is defined as the sum rate normalized by the logarithm of the SNR as the SNR goes to infinity or the so-called ``pre-log'' factor, has been obtained for various types of ICs to provide useful insights on designing the optimal transmission for interference-limited MU systems.
+However, a complete characterization of the capacity region of the Gaussian IC, even for the two-user case, is still open \cite{Etkin}.
+An important recent development is the so-called ``interference alignment (IA)'' technique (see, e.g., \cite{Jafar01}-\cite{Park01} and the references therein).
+With the aid of IA, the maximum achievable degrees of freedom (DoF), which is defined as the sum-rate normalized by the logarithm of the SNR as the SNR goes to infinity or the so-called ``pre-log'' factor, has been obtained for various IC models to provide useful insights on designing optimal transmission schemes for interference-limited MU systems.
 However, IA-based DoF analysis generally relies on the perfect CSI for all the intra- and inter-cell links.
 Furthermore, most of the studies on IA have not yet considered the practical case of a large number of users in each cell; as a result, the role of multiuser diversity in the DoF characterization remains unaddressed.
 Thus, in this paper, we characterize the achievable DoFs for the multi-cell system with RBF requiring only partial CSI at the BSs, when the number of per-cell users is typically a very large number.